Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 They embrace the mockery…and then incorporate it into their marketing.

-And Gen-Z + Millennials embrace that kind of brand authenticity.
+As a result, Gen-Z + Millennials embrace the perceived brand authenticity.

 That may be why their user base trends younger, with 60% of global users under age 30.